 During the 2016 presidential race, Llamas covered the vast field of GOP candidates and Donald Trump’s successful presidential campaign for two years.
 His tough questions and memorable exchanges with President Donald Trump led to some of the defining moments in the election.
 While at ABC, he also covered the Boston Marathon Bombing trial gavel to gavel for the network and was one of ABC’s lead reporters covering the Ebola crisis.
 In 2015 the National Association of Hispanic Journalists awarded Llamas with the Presidential Award of Impact.

 Prior to joining ABC News in 2014, Llamas was an investigative reporter and anchor of the 5 p.m. newscast at WNBC-NBC4 in New York.
 He also served as a contributing correspondent at NBC News.
-While based in New York for five years, Llamas covered a wide range of major news stories including Hurricane Sandy, the Boston Marathon Bombings, Miracle on the Hudson, the Times Square Bomb Scare, and the Earthquake in Haiti.
+While based in New York for five years, Llamas covered a wide range of major news stories including Hurricane Sandy, the Boston Marathon Bombings, Miracle on the Hudson, the Times Square Bomb Scare and the Earthquake in Haiti.

-Llamas has been recognized with several awards and honors throughout his career, including Emmy awards for "Best Anchor" and "Best Hard News Story" in 2013.
+Llamas has been recognized with several awards and honors throughout his career, including Emmy awards for Best Anchor and Best Hard News Story, in 2013.
 In 2012, he won two regional Edward R. Murrow awards for feature and hard news reporting and was also part of the WNBC team that won the Murrow for breaking news coverage of Hurricane Sandy in 2014.
-Llamas was honored with the prestigious "El" award by El Diario in 2012, the country’s oldest and largest Spanish-language newspaper.
+Llamas was honored with the prestigious El Award by El Diario, in 2012, the country’s oldest and largest Spanish-language newspaper.

 Before joining NBC4 New York in 2009, Llamas was based in Miami as a reporter for WTVJ/NBC6.
 From Blacksburg to report on the Virginia Tech massacre to Washington to cover Pope Benedict XVI’s 2008 trip, Llamas traveled all over the country and the Caribbean to deliver breaking news and investigative reports for the weekday newscasts.
-During his 4 years at the station, he covered eight hurricanes, most notably traveling to Biloxi when Hurricane Katrina hit the Gulf Coast.
+During his four years at the station, he covered eight hurricanes, most notably traveling to Biloxi when Hurricane Katrina hit the Gulf Coast.

 Prior to joining WTVJ in 2005, Llamas worked for MSNBC as a political campaign reporter.
 Over the course of two years, Llamas traveled to over 40 states covering the Presidential campaigns of Sen. John Kerry and the Rev. Al Sharpton, and the Vice Presidential campaign of Sen. John Edwards.
-He shot, wrote, edited and reported live daily on the Democratic candidates for MSNBC, and contributed print reports and a daily blog formsnbc.com.
+He shot, wrote, edited and reported live daily on the Democratic candidates for MSNBC, and contributed print reports and a daily blog for msnbc.com.

 Llamas began his career in broadcasting in New York with the NBC News Specials Unit during the 2000 Presidential election and then moved to MSNBC.
-In his first two years at MSNBC, he worked on coverage of the Sept.
-11th attacks and the war with Afghanistan.
+In his first two years at MSNBC, he worked on coverage of the September 11th attacks and the war with Afghanistan.